davinryan/aws-associate-architect/safe-architect/A.questions-i-didnt-know.md

 Sacrificing the immediate needs of users

-An Agile Release Train (ART) is defining new Architectural Runway for a future Program Increment (PI).
+An Agile Release Train (ART) is defining new Architectural Runway for a future Planning Interval (PI).
 A senior developer approaches the System Architect with concerns that the developers do not have the knowledge to implement the Enablers.
 How should the Architect help to resolve this?
 Hire contractors to implement the Enablers
 Start involving the developers in Architectural Runway planning